sampottinger/ljjoy/README.md

 Mappings indicate which values ljjoy read from the LabJack device and how the virtual joystick should then report those values.

  - **deviceRegister** indicates which device value ljjoy should read.
  - **joystickOuputChannel** indicates where ljjoy should use the specified device value in the virutal joystick.
 Expects ```(axis|button)[\d+]``` or, in other words, "axis" or "button" followed by a colon and then the axis or button number.
-See the axis map section for more info.
+See the [axis map](https://github.com/Samnsparky/ljjoy#axes-index) section for more info.
  - **outputStrategy** tells ljjoy how to convert the device reading to joystick output.
-See the output strategies section for more info.
+See the [scaling strategies](https://github.com/Samnsparky/ljjoy#scaling-strategies) section for more info.

 <br>
 **labjack**